neondatabase/website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ## Configure a destination

-To complete your data integration setup, you can now add one of Airbyte's many supported destinations, such as Snowflake, BigQuery, or Kafka, to name a few.
-After configuring a destination, you'll need to set up a connection between your Neon source database and your chosen destination.
+To complete your data integration setup, you can now add Snowflake as your destination.
 Refer to the Airbyte documentation for instructions:

 - [Add a destination](https://docs.airbyte.com/using-airbyte/getting-started/add-a-destination)
 - [Set up a connection](https://docs.airbyte.com/using-airbyte/getting-started/set-up-a-connection)